 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

-Day time telephone number: Evening telephone number:
+Day time telephone number:

+Evening telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to anybody at

+the school about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-Are you attaching any paperwork: it so, please give details.
+The year attaching any paper nerve in ee, produce give detailed

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

-by wild.

 Complaint referred to:

-Complaint referred to.

 Date:

+Duto.